Troubleshoot gateways - Power BI

 Error: Unable to Connect.
 Details: "Invalid connection credentials"

-Within Show details, it should display the error message received from the data source.
-For SQL Server, you should see something like the following.
+Within Show details, the error message that was received from the data source is displayed.
+For SQL Server, you see a message like the following:

 Login failed for user 'username'.

 Verify that you have the correct username and password.
-Also verify that those credentials can successfully connect to the data source.
-Make sure the account being used matches the Authentication Method.
+Also, verify that those credentials can successfully connect to the data source.
+Make sure the account that's being used matches the authentication method.

 Error: Unable to Connect.
 Details: "Cannot connect to the database"

-We were able to connect to the server, but not to the database supplied.
-Verify the name of the database, and that the user credential as the proper permission to access that database.
+You were able to connect to the server but not to the database that was supplied.
+Verify the name of the database and that the user credential has the proper permission to access that database.

-Within Show details, it should display the error message received from the data source.
-For SQL Server, you should see something like the following.
+Within Show details, the error message that was received from the data source is displayed.
+For SQL Server, you see something like the following:

 Cannot open database "AdventureWorks" requested by the login.
 The login failed.
 Login failed for user 'username'.